Last updated on January 3, 2026

 The last estate we went to was Nam Shan Estate(石硤尾南山邨), in Shek Kip Mei, Hong Kong.
 I was so happy to learn a new photography trick!

 There is a local food market here!
+These markets, featuring fresh fruits, vegetables, and animal products, are common in Hong Kong.

 And that is the end of the photography tour!
 We went our separate ways from the local food market.